Food Allergy vs. Food Sensitivity Testing From Home

 Food sensitivity can be quite tough to diagnose because of the difficult process of isolating exactly what element of a food is causing the body’s response.
 Likewise, many side-effects may not be immediately apparent and harder to check for than a true food allergy.
 Internal inflammation, for example, is not always recognizable immediately after eating the offending food.

-Over the last two decades, several types of diagnostic tests have been developed to try and measure these difficult to isolate reactions.
+Over the last two decades, several types of diagnostic tests have been developed to try to measure these difficult to isolate reactions.
 The general technique of these tests is taking a small amount of blood, exposing it to various foods, and measuring levels of certain reactive or inflammatory factors.
 Researchers debate whether there is a best factor to measure, with various evidence supporting the utility of various techniques.

-EverlyWell also offers a test for inflammation covering Vitamin D and the High-sensitivity C-reactive protein, Hs-crp.
-If your inflammation is elevated and you cannot identify an apparent reason, you might consider trialling eliminating reactive foods in the order of reactivity to see if this inflammation can be reduced, in consultation and conjunction with your physician.By understanding what foods you may react to, you can stop worrying about food and get back to what you should be doing--loving it!
+Everlywell also offers a test for inflammation covering Vitamin D and C-reactive protein (CRP).
+If your inflammation is elevated and you cannot identify an apparent reason, you might consider eliminating reactive foods, in the order of reactivity, to see if this inflammation can be reduced, in consultation and conjunction with your physician.